California State Polytechnic University

 - 10.2 Event Parking

 - For the purpose of clarification, the closest or most convenient parking to the event venue is referred to as "event parking."
-Event parking is contingent on parking space availability and is available on a limited basis due to the costs incurred by the event host, the logistics that must be handled by the event host and the University Police Department and the ability of the University Police Department to provide the service.
-Prior to offering event parking, event hosts must contact the University Police Department to provide sufficient lead-time for coordinating services and determining financial feasibility.
+Event parking available during the academic year on weekdays beginning after 5:00 p.m., on weekends, and during the summer quarter or at times deemed appropriate by Transportation and Parking Services.
+Event parking is contingent on parking space availability and is available on a limited basis due to the costs incurred by the event host, the logistics that must be handled by the event host, Transportation and Parking Services and the ability of the Transportation and Parking Services to provide the service.
+Prior to offering event parking, event hosts must contact Transportation and Parking Services to provide sufficient lead-time for coordinating services and determining financial feasibility.

 - 10.3 Event Restrictions

-- For consistency purposes, event hosts may not schedule events on the same dates of the following events: Open House, Fall Commencement, Spring Commencement, Fall Quarter Residence Hall Move-In, and Fall Launch/Week of Welcome programs.
-The only exceptions to this restriction are made for the hosts of the events listed in this section.
-Parking during these events will remain under the control of the event organizers in cooperation with the University Police Department.
+- For consistency purposes, event hosts may not schedule events on major campus wide event days.
+Examples include: Open House, Fall Commencement, Spring Commencement, fall quarter, Residence Hall Move-In, first week of school each quarter, Finals Week (fall and spring quarter) and Fall Launch/Week of Welcome programs.
+Events supporting major campus wide events will be considered based on availability.
+Parking during these events will remain under the control of the event organizers in cooperation with Transportation and Parking services.

 - 10.4 Event Parking Permits

-- Event Parking Permits will be required seven days a week for any vehicle wishing to park within a designated event lot.
-All other non-event parking areas will remain under existing campus parking regulations and will be enforced Monday through Thursday from 7:00 am until 10:00 pm; and Friday, 7:00 am through 5:00 pm.
+- Event parking permits will be required seven days a week for any vehicle wishing to park within a designated event lot.
+All other non-event parking areas will remain under existing campus parking regulations and will be enforced.
 It is Cal Poly's intent to keep the event parking permit fee consistent regardless of the event attended.
 The current event "per-vehicle" fee will be charged for all pre-sale and on-site event-parking permits.
-Campus quarterly, annual and Emeritus parking permits are honored in lieu of purchasing a separate event parking permit, however, daily and other limited-term parking permits will not be honored in the designated event lot(s).
+Campus staff/faculty quarterly, annual and Emeritus parking permits are honored in lieu of purchasing a separate event parking permit.
+However, daily and other limited-term parking permits will not be honored in the designated event lot(s).
 Campus parking permits will not allow access into designated preferred or disabled parking areas without additional authorization.
-All other campus parking areas (remote to the event venue and/or parking lots) will remain available for campus and community access at the daily campus parking rate.

 - 10.5 Display of Event Parking Permit